fiixlabs/node-JS-meter-reading-handler/README.txt

 prevent any errors from occurring within the configuration, avoid using, adding, and deleting tildes.

-For example files using the various optional unrequired settings, see section 11.
+For example files using the various optional settings, see section 11.

 6.1 API SETUP